cabrerac/cities-board/README.md

 2. Select the path where you want to save the generated code.
 3. Select the model to transform

-A success message should be displayed, you can find the ASP.Net project that implements your dashboard in the folder specified before.
+A success message confirms the code generation, you can find the ASP.Net project that implements your dashboard in the path specified in the step 2.